A Firefighter's Journal: Thirty-Seven Years on the Firegrounds and in the Firehouses of Philadelphia Paperback

 Dimensions : 6 x 1.01 x 9 inches

-Treat yourself to A Firefighter's Journal: Thirty-Seven Years on the Firegrounds and in the Firehouses of Philadelphia Paperback you're worth it.
+The A Firefighter's Journal: Thirty-Seven Years on the Firegrounds and in the Firehouses of Philadelphia Paperback is the product you didn't think you need, but once you have it, something you won't want to live without.